wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the hash is stored.
-* redisFieldsValues: the values of fields, which want to add to the key.
+* redisFieldsValues: the fields you want to set and their respective values.

 **Sample request**